 Field trips serve as an important extension of the school's programs.
 A blanket permission form is part of the annual Enrollment Agreement.
 Parents will be notified of field trips through the Home/School Envelope and the Seesaw app well in advance of the trip.
+An activities fee is charged in order to curtail the cost of invoicing individual field trips.
+Field trip charges are not refundable.
 A limited number of parents may be invited to attend field trips as chaperones.